 The Senior Manager, Compliance and the Director, Regulatory Affairs (Compliance) provide support to the Compliance Officer in fulfilling these obligations.

-The Compliance Officer has delegated responsibilities to the Senior Manager, Compliance and the Director, Regulatory Affairs (Compliance).
-The Senior Manager, Compliance is responsible for managing the program and ensuring its implementation in order to identify and assess the risk related to all suppliers of gold or silver bearing refining deposits (hereafter "suppliers").
+In 2024 the Senior Manager, Compliance completed specialized LBMA training on responsible sourcing.
+The Compliance Officer has delegated responsibilities to the Senior Manager, Compliance and the Director, Regulatory Affairs (Compliance), who are responsible for managing the program and ensuring its implementation in order to identify and assess the risk related to all suppliers of gold or silver bearing refining deposits (hereafter "suppliers").
 Where a material concern has been identified with respect to a supplier's activity, it is to be communicated by Mint employees to either the Senior Manager, Compliance, the Director, Regulatory Affairs (Compliance), or the Compliance Officer.
 The Senior Manager, Compliance, the Director, Regulatory Affairs (Compliance), and the Compliance Officer ensure that the CEO, the Board, and appropriate internal stakeholders, where applicable, are also notified regarding said concern.
-The Mint has a Compliance Coordinator who works directly with the Mint's business lines to conduct KYC and on-board prospective customers.
-The Compliance Coordinator, with the supervision of the Senior Manager, Compliance, also conducts aftercare to periodically review customer information for accuracy and currency and reassess customer risk.
+The Mint has a Paralegal, Anti-bribery and Corruption who works directly with the Mint's business lines to conduct KYC and on-board prospective customers.

-The Mint has identified and recorded all suppliers, and maintains records containing supply-chain information for each deposit.
+The Mint has identified and recorded all suppliers and maintains records containing supply-chain information for each deposit.
 The Mint's refinery has a gold and silver-bearing material receiving process, and requires that specific documents be received, and transactional details entered into the system, before processing the gold or silver-bearing material.
 The receiving process includes obtaining written and signed declarations from suppliers for deposits received, declaring that the material contained therein has been sourced responsibly in accordance with the most current version of the LBMA Responsible Gold Guidance and/or LBMA Responsible Silver Guidance (as applicable).

 In all instances, existing supplier contracts contain a warranty that material received does not derive from criminal activity and is responsibly sourced.
 The Mint also maintains an updated supplier contract template for use when entering into an agreement with a new supplier for refining services, or when an existing agreement is being renewed.
 The updated supplier contract template specifically refers to the LBMA requirements that reflect OECD's principles for responsible sourcing.
 This is supplementary to the warranty made by suppliers for their deposits.
 Included as part of the Policy, the Board has also approved a Customer Responsible Sourcing Policy (hereafter "Customer Policy").

 Starting in late 2022, suppliers were required to confirm compliance to the Mint's Customer Policy or their own, which is, at a minimum, consistent with Annex II of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected or High-Risk Areas.

-The Senior Manager, Compliance and Director, Regulatory Affairs (Compliance) ensure responsibilities and information pertaining to the program are communicated to Senior Management, and to Mint employees who are responsible for the receiving and refining of deposits.
+The Senior Manager, Compliance and Director, Regulatory Affairs (Compliance) ensures responsibilities and information pertaining to the program are communicated to Senior Management, and to Mint employees who are responsible for the receiving and refining of deposits.
 They are supported by the Compliance team, the Bullion and Refinery team, and the refinery's Mint Office team.